vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ### Terraform

-Ensure you have the correct Terraform version (0.13 or later), you can choose the binary [here](https://releases.hashicorp.com/terraform/).
+Ensure you have the correct Terraform version (0.13 or later).
+You can choose the binary from the [Terraform versions page](https://releases.hashicorp.com/terraform/).

 - <https://releases.hashicorp.com/terraform/>

 ### Terraform provider plug-ins

-Ensure you have the compiled plug-ins on $HOME/.terraform.d/plugins/.
+Ensure you have the compiled plug-ins in the `$HOME/.terraform.d/plugins/` directory.

 - [terraform-provider-ibm](https://github.com/IBM-Cloud/terraform-provider-ibm)